dotnet/linker/docs/design/reflection-flow.md

 Even with the level of investment in .NET Native it wasn't possible to make arbitrary reflection "just work" – before shipping, we had to make a decision to not do any tree-shaking on user assemblies by default because the reflection patterns were often (~20% of the Store app catalog) arbitrary enough that it wasn't possible to describe them in generic ways or detect them.
 The .NET Native compiler did not warn the user about presence of unrecognized patterns either because we expected there would be too much noise due to the disconnect between RD.XML (that simply described what to keep) and the dataflow analysis (that focused on reflection API usage).

-## Linker-safe reflection
+## Linker-friendly reflection

 Note: While this document mostly talks about reflection, this includes reflection-like APIs with impact on linker's analysis such as `RuntimeHelpers.GetUninitializedObject`, `Marshal.PtrToStructure`, or `RuntimeHelpers.RunClassConstructor`.

-In .NET 5, we would like to carve out a _subset_ of reflection patterns that can be made safe in the presence of IL linker.
+In .NET 5, we would like to carve out a _subset_ of reflection patterns that can be made compatible in the presence of IL linker.
 Since IL linking is optional, users do not have to adhere to this subset.
 They can still use IL Linker if they do not adhere to this subset, but we will not provide guarantees that linking won't change the semantics of their app.
-Linker will warn if a reflection pattern within the app is not safe.
+Linker will warn if a reflection pattern within the app is not compatible.

-To achieve safety, we'll logically classify methods into following categories:
+To achieve compatibility, we'll logically classify methods into following categories:

-* Linker-safe: most code will fall into this category.
+* Linker-friendly: most code will fall into this category.
 Linking can be done safely based on information in the static callgraph.
-* Potentially unsafe: call to the method is unsafe if the linker cannot reason about a parameter value (e.g. `Type.GetType` with a type name string that could be unknown)
+* Potentially unfriendly: call to the method is unsafe if the linker cannot reason about a parameter value (e.g. `Type.GetType` with a type name string that could be unknown)
-* Always unsafe: calls to these methods are never safe (e.g. `Assembly.ExportedTypes`).
+* Always unfriendly: calls to these methods are never safe in the presence of linker (e.g. `Assembly.ExportedTypes`).

 Explicit non-goals of this proposal: